listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 The ideal setup here is that we press the button and the buttons disappear.

-In order to get that working, we can look at the `hasDecisionBeenMade` `const` where we need to check if the action ID has had a decision made.
+In order to get that working, we can look at the `hasDecisionBeenMade` variable where we need to check if the action ID has had a decision made.
 If a decision has been made, we don't want to show the buttons.

 ```tsx
 // TODO: check if the action ID has had a decision